akeneo/pim-api-docs/content/resources.md

  - `ATTRIBUTE_CODE` is the code of an attribute of the product,
  - `LOCALE_CODE` is the code of a locale when the attribute is localizable, should be equal to `null` otherwise,
  - `CHANNEL_CODE` is the code of a channel when the attribute is scopable, should be equal to `null` otherwise,
  - `DATA_INFORMATION` is the value stored for this attribute for this locale (if attribute is localizable) and this channel (if the attribute is scopable).
-Its type and format depends on the attribute type as you can see in the table below.
+Its type and format depend on the attribute type as you can see in the table below.

 | Attribute type / Format| Example |
 | ----------------- | -------------- |